RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 ```

-## Session4 :  Run Training and Evaluation using Docker
+## Run Training and Evaluation using Docker on Cifar10 using TIMM models with Pytorch lightning & Hydra

 ```bash
 # Build Docker on local